Tourists in the EU/EEA and Switzerland

 Have you paid for healthcare?

-If you are a member of the Norwegian National Insurance Scheme and have incurred expenses in excess of any user fees for healthcare in a country other than Norway, you can apply to Helfo for reimbursement.
+Suppose you are a member of the Norwegian National Insurance Scheme and have incurred expenses more than any user fees for healthcare in a country other than Norway.
+In that case, you can apply to Helfo for reimbursement.
 Find out more about this in step 2.

 Other temporary stays